joshuatz/desktop-cloud-transform/README.md

  - Incoming transformations on upload - https://cloudinary.com/documentation/upload_images#incoming_transformations
 # TODOS
 ## !! - High priority - !!
+ - Guards / better errors when trying to use app before configuring settings and auth
  - Cleanup QNetworkReply instances - use deleteLater to free up (probs in slot?)
  - Timeout for auto-close of success modal needs to be auto-cancelled if clicked on
  - Add about screen modal - shows when clicking on upper right button
  - DB migrations (for install or upgrade)
+ - Cmd line support
 ## Backlog / Should implement
  - Bug fix - downloading file timeout -> switch to signal/slot and delay success modal until file is written out to disc
  - Refactor naming of classes, objects, methods - distinction between transformations and configs